 SETTING QUANTITY SPECIAL NOTES Popcorn 1 bag (31⁄2 oz) Use popcorn packages which are made especially for microwave cooking.
 Do not try to pop unpopped kernels.
 Heat only 1 package at a time.
 Do not leave the microwave oven unattended while popping popcorn.
-Pizza Reheat 1 slice (3 oz) Place one pizza slice (1/6 of 10-inch cheese & sausage pizza) previously cooked, on paper towel, at either room or refrigerated temperature.
-Fresh Vegetable 1 cup Add 1 tablespoon water to 1 cup of cut-up, fresh vegetables.
+Pizza 1 slice (3 oz) Place one pizza slice (% of 10-inch cheese & sausage pizza) previously cooked, on paper towel, at either room or refrigerated temperature.
+Vegetable 1 сир Add 1 tablespoon water to 1 cup of cut-up, fresh vegetables.
 Cover with plastic wrap; vent one edge.
-Frozen Entree 1 package (10 oz) Remove lid from foil pan and cover with plastic wrap.
+Frozen Dinner 1 Package (10 oz) Remove lid from foil pan and cover with plastic wrap.
 Heat only 1 dinner at a time.
-Baked Potato 1 medium (5 oz) Place in center of the oven on paper towel.
+Baked Potato 1 Medium (5 oz) Place in center of the oven on paper towel.
 Pierce potato with fork several times.
 After cooking let stand for 2 minutes.
-Dinner Plate 1 serving Arrange food on microwavable plate.
+Food Plate 1 serving Arrange food on microwavable plate.
 Place meaty portions and bulky vegetables to outside of plate.
 Cover with plastic wrap.
 Vent corner.